anilhazar/java-course/README.md

 10. **Robot Wars**: The "Robot Wars" project is a Java program that simulates a battle between robots.
 You can create and battle with various robots, each with its own weight and rapidity.
 The project calculates the scores of the robots and determines the winner.

+11. **Palindrome Checker**: This project allows you to check if a word is a palindrome.
+It uses the Stack data structure to efficiently determine whether the input word reads the same backward as forward.